- Claude Fischer – President

 Claude has become involved more formally with ADAP since he took over the presidency in 2020.

 - Jean-Félix Savary – Vice-president

-- Yves Hausser – Main technical advisor for operations
+- Yves Hausser – Head of operations

 - Sandy Mermod – Executive secretary

-- Fabrice Buffard – Research manager
+- Fabrice Buffard – Treasurer

-Shabani completed his Bachelor of Commerce and Management, specializing in Accounting, in 2005.
-He was then hired as an accountant by the French NGO Aide et Action during its programme in the Magu and Misungwi Districts in Tanzania.
-He was then promoted to project coordinator in the same organization and was appointed national accountant for Burundi and Tanzania from 2011 to 2015.
-During her time at Aide et Action, Shabani had the opportunity to participate in various conferences and workshops in Burundi, Rwanda, Madagascar, Togo, Burkina Faso and Switzerland.
-Shabani was hired at ADAP as an accountant in 2016 and then as a project manager in 2017.
-He is motivated to work with ADAP to conserve the environment for future generations.
+Shabani completed his Bachelor of Business and Management, specializing in accounting, in 2005.
+He was then hired as an accountant by the French NGO Aide et Action for the program in the Tanzanian Magu and Misungwi districts.
+He became project coordinator in the same organization and was appointed national accountant for Burundi and Tanzania from 2011 to 2015.
+During his tenure at Aide et Action, Shabani participated in various conferences and workshops in Burundi, Rwanda, Madagascar, Togo, Burkina Faso, and Switzerland.
+In 2016 Shabani was hired by ADAP as an accountant and then as a project supervisor in 2017.

 - Twinzi Henrico – Technical advisor, Inyonga – Tanzania